rpairo/exoplanets/README.md

 - Infrastructure: Has Data dependency.
 It contains the connections and envinronmental configurations.
 - Presentation: Has Domain dependency.
 It contains the logic to prepare the results obtainted from domain, and display them.
 - Composition: Has Domain, Data, Presentation and Infrastructure dependencies.
 It takes care of the project building.
 It contains the dependency injector and the project build flow.
-- ExoplanetTerminal: Has Composition and Presentaion dependencies.
+- ExoplanetsTerminal: Has Composition and Presentaion dependencies.
 It provides a gateway to present the data by terminal.
 - ExoplanetAPI: Has Composition, Presentation and Domain dependencies.
 It provides an interface to propagate the expolanets information to library consumers.

 ```swift